Tamayerd/DBC-Parser-Node.js/README.md

 ## Description
 This project utilizes the Dbc library to parse a CAN database file (DBC file) and extract JSON data from it.
-It also demonstrates how to use the extracted JSON data to process and manipulate CAN messages and signals in a Node.js environment.
+It also demonstrates how to use the extracted JSON data to process and manipulate CAN messages and signals in a Node.js environment.(Sequelize)

 ## Installation
 To run this project, make sure you have Node.js installed on your system.
 Then, clone this repository and install the dependencies using the following commands: